Steinway and a Sandwich

 Currently, Dr. Decker is faculty for the Music in the Mountains Conservatory in Durango, Col., and serves as Assistant Professor of Cello at the University of Wisconsin Oshkosh.
 Before 2017, she served as the Assistant Professor of Low Strings at the University of Texas Rio Grande Valley.

 Anthony Cardella is a senior piano performance major and piano pedagogy minor at Lawrence University (Appleton, Wis.), studying with Michael Mizrahi.

 Anthony has won the Margaret Gary Daniels Keyboard Performance Award the past two years at Lawrence University and recently won first place at the Lawrence University Concerto Competition with Samuel Barber's Piano Concerto.
 He also won second place at the State Division of the Music Teachers National Association's Young Artist Competition.

-Anthony has performed internationally at festivals, such as the Gigon International Piano Festival in Gijon, Spain; the Porto PianoFest in Porto, Portugal; and the Cantieri Musicali Framura festival in Framura, Italy.
+Anthony has performed internationally at festivals, such as the Gijon International Piano Festival in Gijon, Spain; the Porto PianoFest in Porto, Portugal; and the Cantieri Musicali Framura festival in Framura, Italy.

-A general surgeon at ThedaCare Medical Center in New London, Wis., Brian attended the University of Wisconsin for his college, graduate and medical school studies, and did his surgical residency in Chicago.
+Brian Hong is a general surgeon at ThedaCare Medical Center in New London, Wis..
+Brian attended the University of Wisconsin for his college, graduate and medical school studies, and did his surgical residency in Chicago.